Best Resources for Raising a Bilingual Child in the East Bay - 510 Families

 Three Advantages of Raising a Bilingual Child

-Many parents wonder whether young ones’ academic development will be impeded by learning a second language.
-Quite the contrary, research tells us there are significant advantages to raising a bilingual or multilingual child.
-Three key advantages to raising a bilingual child are linguistic, cognitive, and cultural development.
+Many parents wonder whether learning a second language will impede their children’s academic development.
+Quite to the contrary, research tells us there are significant advantages to raising a bilingual or multilingual child.
+Three key advantages are linguistic, cognitive, and cultural development.

-There’s an additional benefit for children in multi-lingual environments.
-When home- or school-life happens in two languages, children aren’t just ‘learning’ a language but instead, they are learning ‘in’ a language, and these two things are very different.
+There’s an additional benefit for children in multilingual environments.
+When home or school life happens in two languages, children aren’t just ‘learning’ a language; instead, they are learning ‘in’ a language, and these two things are very different.

-When kids learn in an immersive way — think bilingual school, parent speaks in more than one language, or living abroad — their cultural awareness increases creating a more nuanced appreciation of our global community. ¡Fantástico!
+When children learn in an immersive way — for example, by attending a bilingual school, having parents who speak in more than one language, or living abroad — their cultural awareness increases, creating a more nuanced appreciation of our global community. ¡excelente!
+Bilingualism therefore fosters appreciation for diverse cultures, increasing empathy and social awareness.

 How to Build Bilingual Habits for Every Family